 FCPA whistleblower provisions are uniquely designed to protect non-U.S. citizens.
 The confidentiality provisions of the whistleblower law enable non-U.S. citizens to blow the whistle on bribery, while maximizing the potential that the corrupt officials, company, or otherwise will not learn their identity.
 Whistleblowers are compensated if their information results in a successful prosecution.
 They are paid directly by the United States government, and the company and/or officials they turned in may never even become aware that a whistleblower turned them in.

 The U.S. government has successfully prosecuted many foreign nationals and foreign corporations under the FCPA, and has issued millions of dollars in rewards to both U.S. and non-U.S. whistleblowers.

-- From 2011 thru 2018, 3,305 whistleblowers from 119 countries have filed claims under the Foreign Corrupt Practices Act whistleblower reward provision.
+From 2011 thru 2018, 3,305 whistleblowers from 119 countries filed claims under the Foreign Corrupt Practices Act whistleblower reward provision.
 In one notable example from 2014, a foreign national whistleblower received $30 million for their assistance.

 The FCPA is particularly powerful because it extends U.S. jurisdiction to companies and individuals outside of U.S. borders.
 Examples of non-U.S. companies sanctioned under the FCPA include:

 - GlaxoSmithKline: $20 million